MarioPoneder/solidity-audit-template/README.md

 ### GitHub Actions

-This template comes with GitHub Actions pre-configured.
+This template comes with GitHub Actions pre-configured (disabled per default).
 Your contracts will be linted and tested on every push and pull request made to the `main` branch.

-Note though that to make this work, you must use your `INFURA_API_KEY` and your `MNEMONIC` as GitHub secrets.
+Note though that to make this work, you must use your `INFURA_API_KEY` and your `MNEMONIC` as GitHub secrets and rename the CI script to `ci.yml` in order to enable it.

-You can edit the CI script in [.github/workflows/ci.yml](./.github/workflows/ci.yml).
+You can edit the CI script in [.github/workflows/ci.yml.example](./.github/workflows/ci.yml.example).

 ### Conventional Commits